British Overseas Territories citizen

-A British Overseas Territories citizen (BOTC), previously known as a British Dependent Territories citizen (BDTC), is a category of British nationality held by individuals connected with one or more of the populated British Overseas Territories (BOTs), which are the remaining non-sovereign territories of the former British Empire.
+A British Overseas Territories citizen (BOTC), previously known as a British Dependent Territories citizen (BDTC), is a category of British nationality held by individuals connected with one or more of the populated British Overseas Territories (BOTs), which are the remaining non-sovereign territories of the British Empire.
 Notwithstanding this classification, inhabitants of the Falkland Islands and Gibraltar are considered full British citizens and are not solely recognised as BOTCs.
 This distinction was introduced to differentiate between individuals with a substantial connection to the United Kingdom and those whose links were confined exclusively to an overseas territory, excluding Gibraltar and the Falklands.
 Prior to 1 January 1983, all such persons were classified under the common status of Citizenship of the United Kingdom and Colonies (CUKC).

 The enactment of the British Nationality Act 1981, effective from 1 January 1983, reclassified colonial CUKCs who lacked a qualifying connection with the United Kingdom as BDTCs, a status subsequently renamed BOTC in 2002.
 This revised status did not confer an automatic right of abode in any part of the United Kingdom or, in many cases, even in the territory with which the individual was affiliated.
 CUKCs born in the United Kingdom, Gibraltar, the Falkland Islands, or within the Crown Dependencies of the Channel Islands and the Isle of Man were reclassified as British citizens, and were entitled to right of abode in the United Kingdom.

 The removal of this right from other colonial nationals had been progressively implemented through the Commonwealth Immigrants Act 1968 and the Immigration Act 1971.
 Although BOTCs remain British nationals and subjects of the British Crown, they are not British citizens unless they have acquired that status separately.
 Importantly, BOTC is not a nationality of a specific territory nor of the British Overseas Territories collectively.
 As the United Kingdom is a Commonwealth realm, all British nationals, including BDTCs and BOTCs, are also recognised as Commonwealth citizens.
 However, the privilege of free movement into the United Kingdom for Commonwealth citizens was curtailed under the Commonwealth Immigrants Act 1962.
 The BOTs themselves are not members of the Commonwealth in their own right, as membership is limited to sovereign nations.

 BOTC status does not in itself grant right of abode in the United Kingdom.
 However, since 2002, most individuals holding this status have also been granted British citizenship, which includes such a right.
 Exceptions exist for persons connected solely with the territory of Akrotiri and Dhekelia, as well as for those who have obtained BOTC status through registration or naturalisation after that date.
 BOTCs who do not also possess British citizenship are subject to standard immigration controls when entering the United Kingdom.
-As of 2024, approximately 118,000 individuals held valid British passports designating them as British Overseas Territories citizens, and they are entitled to consular protection from British diplomatic missions when abroad.
+As of 2025, approximately 128,000 individuals held valid British passports designating them as British Overseas Territories citizens, and they are entitled to consular protection from British diplomatic missions when abroad.